By Ketchapp

 What is Circle?

-Circle is a hyper-casual arcade game for iOS and Android where players navigate a circle to avoid obstacles.
+Circle is a hyper-casual arcade game for iOS and Android that challenges users to jump and avoid line obstacles.

 Current Momentum